 In Canada, the provinces and territories are responsible for the laws that set out the rules for dividing property when a couple separates.
 Property may include:

 The Federal Divorce Act governs divorce in Canada and regulates the law with regards to marriage and divorce.
 The federal child and spousal support guidelines have become that standard application in courts across Canada, but there is some variation and do not themselves form part of the Act.
-While these guidelines are not the law by the Act, child support calculations are standard across Canada and once income and residential care are determined the tables can be applied.
+Child support calculations are standard across Canada and once income and parenting schedules are determined the tables can be applied.
 With regards to spousal support (alimony in the US), there is more variance in outcome from province to province, and Judge to Judge.
 That being said, most lawyers and divorce professionals readily use software that is based on these guidelines.

 The Divorce Act sets out rules regarding: